CanonicalLtd/maas-docs/en/installconfig-block.md

     "serial": null
 }
 ```
-!!!
-Note:
-    You cannot format a block device that contains partitions or is used
-    to make another virtual block device.
+> ⓘ You cannot format a block device that contains partitions or is used to make another virtual block device.

 ### Unformat Block Device